English

 Open to: Sophomores and Juniors with Departmental Approval, and all Seniors

 This class provides students the opportunity to develop their ability to compose a variety of texts, including—but not limited to— creative fiction and nonfiction, poetry, argumentation, analysis, and personal narrative.
 The course focuses on writing as a process with a strong emphasis on revision using the workshop mode.
 Class discussions will incorporate a focus on the analysis and consideration of different writing styles and genres from a variety of mentor texts, as well as their physics of form—how and why they “work.”
 Other activities will involve enhancing their ability to read and analyze selected models of prose writing, as well as synthesize those authors' ideas.
 Throughout the course, students will engage in reading, writing, speaking, listening, and performing activities that will culminate in a finished, polished portfolio—a body of work that reflects their various artistic and critical compositions.
+This one-semester course can be taken either semester but not both.

 Debate